vivin82/Sentinex-safety-robot/README.md

-Sentinex (Factory Safety Compliance Robot)
-*Directory: `/sentinex`*

-Sentinex is a 4WD autonomous mobile robot designed to monitor industrial workspaces and ensure personnel are complying with safety gear protocols.
-By fusing LiDAR-based spatial awareness with a YOLO-driven computer vision pipeline, the rover navigates active environments to detect the presence of hardhats and high-visibility safety vests.

-### Hardware & Kinematics
+# Sentinex

+Factory safety compliance robot

+Sentinex is a small four-wheel robot meant to move around a work area and check that people are wearing their safety gear.
+A LiDAR keeps it clear of obstacles, and a camera with a YOLO detector looks for helmets and safety vests.

+The project covers the whole chain: the chassis and motor drivers, the ROS node for obstacle avoidance, and the vision model.

+## How it is put together

-* **Base Chassis:** A custom four-wheel drive chassis utilizing DC gear motors, controlled by two independent motor driver boards.
+**Base.** A four-wheel chassis with DC gear motors, run by two motor driver boards.
+A Raspberry Pi switches the driver inputs through eight GPIO pins, which gives forward, reverse, left, right and stop.
+For testing, the robot can be driven from the keyboard with w, a, s, d and x.
-* **Core Compute:** A Raspberry Pi handles the high-level logic, switching the motor driver inputs via 8 GPIO pins to execute Forward, Reverse, Left, Right, and Stop commands.
-* **Sensors:** 2D LiDAR for environmental scanning and a standard camera for real-time visual feeds.

-### Software & Perception
-* **Obstacle Avoidance (ROS 1):** A dedicated ROS node subscribes to the `/scan` topic.
-If the path is clear, the robot maintains a forward velocity of 0.2 m/s via `/cmd_vel`.
-If an obstacle is detected within 0.5m, the robot halts and executes an in-place rotation.
+**Obstacle avoidance.** A ROS node listens to the LiDAR scan on `/scan`.
+If anything comes closer than 0.5 m, the robot stops and turns on the spot.
+If the way is clear, it drives forward at 0.2 m/s.
+Velocity commands go out on `/cmd_vel`.
+The same node also subscribes to the camera image on `/camera/image_raw`.

-* **PPE Detection Pipeline:** The vision model is currently staged in a Google Colab notebook.
-It leverages OpenCV to run YOLOv5 and YOLOv8 models to detect safety helmets and vests on a live video feed.
+**PPE detection.** The vision work is in a Colab notebook.
+It downloads the Construction Site Safety image dataset from Kaggle and sets up YOLOv5 and YOLOv8 from Ultralytics, along with OpenCV code for running a model on a live webcam feed.

-### How to Run Sentinex
-1. **Motor Control:** Run the standalone Python script on the Raspberry Pi and use `W`, `A`, `S`, `D`, `X` to drive manually.
+## Tools used

+Python, ROS 1, OpenCV, NumPy, PyTorch, Ultralytics YOLO, TensorFlow/Keras, RPi.GPIO

+## Running it

+Motor test: run the motor control script on the Raspberry Pi and type w, a, s, d or x.
+Each command runs for one second and then the motors stop.

-2. **ROS Navigation:** Run `roscore`, ensure LiDAR is publishing to `/scan`, and run the `obstacle_avoidance.py` node.
+Obstacle avoidance: start `roscore`, make sure the LiDAR is publishing on `/scan` and the camera on `/camera/image_raw`, then run the ROS node.
-3. **Vision Pipeline:** Open the Colab notebook, select a GPU runtime, and execute cells sequentially.

-*Status: Motor control, LiDAR avoidance, and standalone YOLO detection are complete.
-Currently integrating the perception pipeline directly with the drive logic to enable autonomous violation flagging.*

----

-## 📂 Additional Portfolio Projects

-*Note: Documentation and source code for the following systems are organized in their respective folders within this repository.*

-### 1. Autonomous Outdoor Surveillance Rover
-A 4WD mobile robot designed for outdoor surveillance using ROS, Teach-and-Repeat navigation, YOLOv8 human vision detection, and an NVIDIA Jetson TX2.

-### 2. Elderly Assistance Mobile Robot
-A multi-functional assistive robot integrating smartwatch BLE RSSI tracking, ultrasonic sensor fusion, and heart rate monitoring using a dual-microcontroller architecture (Arduino UNO R4 & ESP32).

-### 3. 6-DOF PUMA Robotic Arm Kinematics
-Kinematics simulation and trajectory planning for a 6-DOF robotic manipulator, validated using ROS and Gazebo.

-### 4. Thermal-to-RGB Image Colorization
-A deep learning computer vision model trained to convert thermal and infrared images into the visible spectrum.

-### 5. Automated Pre-Impact Bumper System
-Mechanical design and fabrication of a vehicle bumper system designed to automatically extend and absorb collision forces prior to impact.

----

-## 🛠️ Technical Stack
-* **Frameworks & Middleware:** ROS 1, Gazebo, Webots, OpenCV, YOLO (v5/v8), PyTorch, TensorFlow/Keras.
-* **Languages:** Python, C++, C.
-* **Hardware Platforms:** NVIDIA Jetson TX2, Raspberry Pi, Arduino UNO R4, ESP32, RPLIDAR.

----
+PPE detection: open the notebook in Google Colab and run the cells in order.
+A GPU runtime makes training much faster.

+## Where it stands

+Motor control and LiDAR obstacle avoidance are written, and the notebook has the dataset and YOLO models set up.
+The detector is not yet connected to the drive logic.
+Connecting the two, so the robot stops and flags a violation when it sees someone without a helmet or vest, is the next step.

-## 📝 Credits & License
+## Credits

-* **Sentinex Dataset:** Construction Site Safety Image Dataset (Roboflow) by snehilsanyal on Kaggle.
+Dataset: Construction Site Safety Image Dataset (Roboflow) by snehilsanyal on Kaggle.
+YOLO models by Ultralytics.

-* **Sentinex Models:** Ultralytics YOLO.
+## Author

+Vivin Viju, M.Tech in Robotics and Automation

+## License

-* **License:** Copyright (c) 2026 Vivin Viju.
+Copyright (c) 2026 Vivin Viju.
 All rights reserved.
 No permission is granted to use, copy, modify, or distribute this code or the design files without written permission from the author.